Epicyclic gearing: Gear speed ratios of conventional epicyclic gearing

-In many epicyclic gearing systems, one of these three basic components is held stationary (hence set $\omega_\text{...} = 0$ for whichever gear is stationary); one of the two remaining components is an input, providing power to the system, while the last component is an output, receiving power from the system.
+In many epicyclic gearing systems, one of these three basic components is held stationary (hence set $\omega_{...} = 0$ for whichever gear is stationary); one of the two remaining components is an input, providing power to the system, while the last component is an output, receiving power from the system.
 The ratio of input rotation to output rotation is dependent upon the number of teeth in each of the gears, and upon which component is held stationary.